 - 1. We will provide a written brief to the investigator that sets out the terms of engagement and his or her roles and responsibilities.
-The investigator will: - interview the complainant and record the interview in writing - provide full details of the complaint to the respondent(s) so that they can respond - interview the respondent(s) to allow them to answer the complaint and record the interview in writing - obtain statements from witnesses and collect other relevant evidence - make a finding as to whether the complaint is: - substantiated (there is sufficient evidence to support the complaint) - inconclusive (there is insufficient evidence either way) - unsubstantiated (there is sufficient evidence to show that the complaint is unfounded) - mischievous, vexatious or knowingly untrue. - provide a report to the Participant Protection Tribunal documenting the complaint, the investigation process, the evidence, the finding(s) and, if requested, any recommendations. - 2.
+The investigator will: - interview the complainant and record the interview in writing - provide full details of the complaint to the respondent(s) so that they can respond - interview the respondent(s) to allow them to answer the complaint and record the interview in writing - obtain statements from witnesses and collect other relevant evidence - make a finding as to whether the complaint is: - substantiated (there is sufficient evidence to support the complaint) - inconclusive (there is insufficient evidence either way) - unsubstantiated (there is sufficient evidence to show that the complaint is unfounded) - mischievous, vexatious or knowingly untrue. - provide a report to the Participant Protection or Child Safety Tribunal documenting the complaint, the investigation process, the evidence, the finding(s) and, if requested, any recommendations. - 2.
 We will provide a report to the complainant and the respondent(s) documenting the complaint, the investigation process and summarising key points from the investigation. - 3.
 The complainant and the respondent(s) will be entitled to support throughout this process from their chosen support person or adviser (e.g. Participant Protection Officer).

-Attachment D4: TRIBUNAL PROCEDURES
+Attachment A4: TRIBUNAL PROCEDURES

-We will follow the steps set out below to hear formal complaints made under our Participant Protection Policy.
+We will follow the steps set out below to hear formal complaints made under our Member Protection Policy.

-Preparing for a Participant Protection Tribunal hearing
+Preparing for a Participant Protection or Child Protection Tribunal hearing

-- A Participant Protection Tribunal panel will be established, according to the rules set out in our By-laws, to hear a complaint that has been referred to it by the Complaints Manager.
-The number of Participant Protection Tribunal panel members required to be present throughout the hearing will be three. - 2.
-The Participant Protection Tribunal panel members will be provided with a copy of all the relevant correspondence, reports or information received and sent by the Complaints Manager relating to the complaint/allegations. - 3.
-The Participant Protection Tribunal hearing will be held as soon as practicable.
+- 1. A Participant Protection or Child Safety Tribunal panel will be established, according to the rules set out in our By-laws, to hear a complaint that has been referred to it by the Complaints Manager.
+The number of Participant Protection or Child Safety Tribunal panel members required to be present throughout the hearing will be three. - 2.
+The Participant Protection or Child Safety Tribunal panel members will be provided with a copy of all the relevant correspondence, reports or information received and sent by the Complaints Manager relating to the complaint/allegations. - 3.
+The Participant Protection or Child Safety Tribunal hearing will be held as soon as practicable.
 However, adequate time must be provided for the respondent(s) to prepare for the hearing. - 4.
-The Complaints Manager will inform the respondent(s) in writing that a Participant Protection Tribunal hearing will take place.
-The notice will outline: - that the person has a right to appear at the Participant Protection Tribunal hearing to defend the complaint/allegations - the details of the complaint and of all allegations, as well as the clause of any policy or rule that has allegedly been breached - the date, time and venue of the Participant Protection Tribunal hearing - that verbal and/or written submissions can be presented at the Participant Protection Tribunal hearing - that witnesses may attend the Participant Protection Tribunal hearing to support the position of the respondent/s - an outline of any possible penalties that may be imposed if the complaint is found to be true - that legal representation will not be allowed.
+The Complaints Manager will inform the respondent(s) in writing that a Participant Protection or Child Safety Tribunal hearing will take place.
+The notice will outline: - that the person has a right to appear at the Participant Protection or Child Safety Tribunal hearing to defend the complaint/allegations - the details of the complaint and of all allegations, as well as the clause of any policy or rule that has allegedly been breached - the date, time and venue of the Participant Protection or Child Safety Tribunal hearing - that verbal and/or written submissions can be presented at the Participant Protection or Child Safety Tribunal hearing - that witnesses may attend the Participant Protection or Child Safety Tribunal hearing to support the position of the respondent/s - an outline of any possible penalties that may be imposed if the complaint is found to be true - that legal representation will not be allowed.
 The respondent may be assisted by a support person at a Tribunal hearing.
 For example, where the respondent is a minor, he or she should have a parent or guardian present.
 However a person cannot be a support person if he or she has been admitted to the practice as a lawyer or worked as a trainee lawyer.
 A copy of any investigation report findings will be provided to the respondent(s).